-Action Lead / Timeline Potential Partners Outputs / Indicators J6: Ask to have free online access to property registry and company registry information to make it easier for the community to track down and work with owners of problem properties.
-WBCO - 2021 -Neighbourhood Renewal Corporations -Social Agencies -Teranet -Letter to City of Winnipeg -Letter to Province -Letter to Federal Government -Access to property registry -Access to Companies Registry J7: Encourage the City of Winnipeg to waive permit, construction and landfill fees for residents below a certain income level.
-WBCO - 2021 -City of Winnipeg -Letter to the City of Winnipeg J8: Ask that EIA explore and establish a process for screening buildings, property managers and landlords to ensure that public resources are not used to support dangerous or illegal housing.
-WBCO - 2021 -Province -Letter to Province J9: Work with local landlords and residents to increase the amount of lighting, particularly in the backlanes and other hotspots as identified.
-WBCO - 2021 ongoing -City of Winnipeg -Manitoba Hydro -Lighting installed -Residents report greater perception of safety J10: Advocate for additional lighting in backlanes WBCO - 2022 -Housing Coordinator -City of Winnipeg -Province -Manitoba Hydro -Letter to City of Winnipeg -Letter to Province -Letter to Manitoba Hydro

-Action Lead / Timeline Potential Partners Outputs / Indicators J11: Adoption of CPTED principles guidelines that will help WBCO evaluate new building development and major retrofits and ensure development helps prevent crime through design Housing coordinator - 2022 -University of Manitoba - University of Winnipeg -City of Winnipeg -Guidelines created -Research -Comments on new development provided to the City of Winnipeg in regards to safety through design
+Action Lead / Timeline Potential Partners Outputs / Indicators H7: Encourage the City of Winnipeg to waive permit, construction and landfill fees for residents below a certain income level.
+WBCO - 2021 -City of Winnipeg -Letter to the City of Winnipeg H8: Ask that EIA explore and establish a process for screening buildings, property managers and landlords to ensure that public resources are not used to support dangerous or illegal housing.
+WBCO - 2021 -Province -Letter to Province H 9: Work with local landlords and residents to increase the amount of lighting, particularly in the backlanes and other hotspots as identified.
+WBCO - 2021 ongoing -City of Winnipeg -Manitoba Hydro -Lighting installed -Residents report greater perception of safety H 10: Advocate for additional lighting in backlanes WBCO - 2022 -Housing Coordinator -City of Winnipeg -Province -Manitoba Hydro -Letter to City of Winnipeg -Letter to Province -Letter to Manitoba Hydro H 11: Adoption of CPTED principles guidelines that will help WBCO evaluate new building development and major retrofits and ensure development helps prevent crime through design Housing coordinator - 2022 -University of Manitoba - University of Winnipeg -City of Winnipeg -Guidelines created -Research -Comments on new development provided to the City of Winnipeg in regards to safety through design